PelionIoT/mbl-tools/README.md

 For binary releases we need to build an archive containing images, source, license information, and build information.
 To create a binary release archive, use build.sh's `--binary-release` flag.
-Notes:
+Note that:
 * `--binary-release` implies the `--archive-source` flag.
 * `--binary-release` implies the `--archive-source` flag.
 * Most build information is available to build.sh when it runs, but the version